-Please browse the site to learn more about my services.
-Package options are located at the investment page and packages can be customized to meet your needs.
+Session pricing information is located on the investment page.
 Please contact me via email (email@example.com) or phone (608.575.8207) to reserve your date or if you have questions.

 How long in advance should I reserve my due date?

-I only book three to four births a month to ensure my availability.
+I only book two to three births a month to ensure my availability.
 As soon as you are considering having your birth photographed, please contact me.
 The sooner I know your due date, the more likely I will be available.
 I will have you sign a contract and pay a deposit to reserve your date.
 The remainder is due on the day of your birth.
-Supplemental products, such as birth announcements and framed prints, can be ordered and paid for separately after the birth.
+Supplemental products, such as birth announcements and books, can be ordered and paid for separately after the birth.

 Worst case scenario: What if you can’t make it to my birth?!

 I clear my calendar and guarantee attendance at your birth one week before and one week after your due date.
-In the event that I experience a personal or medical emergency within that time frame and miss your birth, your deposit will be refunded at 100%.
-If you go into labor outside the two week window I cannot guarantee my attendance at your birth and your deposit will not be refunded.
+In the event that I experience a personal or medical emergency within that time frame, I will call my alternate photographer.
 However, even outside the two week window, I will do my absolute best to make it to your birth.
-In the three years photographing births, I have never missed one, in or outside the two-week window.
+In the ten years photographing births, I have never missed one, in or outside the two-week window.

 When do you arrive and how long do you stay at my birth?

-Ideally, I arrive 2-3 hours before you deliver.
+Ideally, I arrive around three hours before you deliver.
 I stay after the birth for about an hour, and longer if family and friends are there to meet the newborn.
-If you deliver overnight, I will come back within the next two days to photograph the newborn with family and friends.
+If you deliver overnight, I will come back within the next two days to photograph your baby with family and friends.
 I want to capture those special moments for you.
 My services include up to 6 hours of photographing.
 If we need more time, I’m willing to work with your needs.
 You never know what’s going to happen during birth!